 Who are Humanists?

-Many people, even if they do not call themselves humanists, have humanist beliefs and values, and many thousands use the services of the British Humanist Association every year.
+Many people, even if they do not call themselves humanists, have humanist beliefs and values, and many thousands use the services of Humanists UK every year.
 Organised Humanism is the tip of a very large iceberg.

 Many people in the UK today have humanist beliefs and base their worldview and ethics on reason, experience and empathy rather than on religious doctrine.
 We sponsored an Ipsos MORI poll in November 2006 which revealed that 36% of the population share humanist beliefs on morality and the nature of the universe - see also here.